 Star Wars is one of the most loved franchises in movie history, and has a place in the hearts of millions of cinema goers everywhere.
 Now it’s your turn to get into the cockpit and help fight against the evil Galactic Empire.
 May the Force be with you!

 Star Wars: Rebel Assault is a rail shooter developed and published by LucasArts, and released in 1993 for DOS, MAC, Sega-CD, and 3DO Interactive Multiplayer.
-I played the version downloaded from Steam.
+I chose to review the version downloaded from Steam.
 There is a spoiler below so watch out for it.

 The game is set during Star Wars: A New Hope, although for some reason, the Battle of Hoth seems to takes place too.
 You play as Rookie 1, who is a trainee Rebel pilot.
 Once you complete the trainee missions, you are sent to take on the Empire in battles that sees you navigate asteroid belts, fly in close proximity to a Star Destroyer and many other hazardous situations.
 There are three aspects to this game.
 First person shooter, overhead view, and third person view, depending on which level you are on.